 The most popular style of blind: with their neat folds when fully raised, roman blinds are one of the most popular styles of blind.
 Here are five reasons to buy this most versatile of window treatments:

-Roman blinds cost less then curtains: the amount of fabric used to make curtains is far greater than that used for roman blinds, and so even though roman blinds are a little more complicated to make than curtains, they are generally much cheaper than curtains.
+1. Roman blinds cost less than curtains: the amount of fabric used to make curtains is far greater than that used for roman blinds, and so even though roman blinds are a little more complicated to make than curtains, they are generally much cheaper than curtains.

 If you feel that your room needs curtains, but this clashes with your budget, dress curtains with a fully operational roman blind in between gives you the best of both worlds.

-Practicality: roman blinds are a practical choice for kitchens and bathrooms where for various reasons you do not want fabric trailing on or hanging near the floor.
-They also work well where you do not have sufficient draw back space either side of the window for a curtain.
+3. Practicality: roman blinds are a practical choice for kitchens and bathrooms where for various reasons you don’t want fabric trailing on or hanging near the floor.
+They also work well where there isn’t sufficient draw back space either side of the window for a curtain.

-Versatility for sloping ceilings: roman blinds are a great option in rooms with a sloping ceiling (typically bedroom loft conversions) where you want a bit more cosiness than your standard Velux or equivalent blind can provide.
+5. Versatility – sloping ceilings: roman blinds are a great option in rooms with a sloping ceiling (typically bedroom loft conversions) where you want a bit more cosiness than your standard Velux or equivalent blind can provide.
 Vertical cords either side of the blind keep it close to the ceiling.

-Inside or Outside Recess?
+Inside or outside the recess?
 The blind will make less of a statement when inside the recess (which is good for maximising the feeling of space in small rooms), but will take up more window space.
 The blind will typically hang down 15 to 20cms when fully raised, so if maximising light is an issue, consider locating the blind outside the recess and approximately 15cms above the top of the recess.